leolca/textolivre/README.md

 This repository contains the LaTeX templates for the journal [Texto Livre](https://periodicos.ufmg.br/index.php/textolivre/) and the final articles after the peer review and editorial process.

 The file ```textolivre.cls``` implements the LaTeX class to create PDFs and the file ```textolivre-html.cls``` implements the LaTeX class to create HTMLs.
 To create a new article using the template, use the file ```article.tex``` as a starting point and read the instructions it provides.
 The template files should not be edited.
-If you require an additional package, inserted it directly in the header of your ```.tex``` file.
+If you require an additional package, insert it directly in the header of your ```.tex``` file.

 ## creating your ```article.tex```
 Copy the example file ```article.tex``` and use it as your starting point.
-Note that, the ```.tex``` file must be encoded in UTF-8.
+Note that the ```.tex``` file must be encoded in UTF-8.
 Use the journal document class ```textolivre```:
 ```
 \documentclass{textolivre}
 ```
 The class provides the template for portuguese, english, spanish and french.
 The default behaviour is to select portuguese as the manuscript main language.
-You may switch to different language by specifying it as a paremeter when loading the class.
+You may switch to a different language by specifying it as a parameter when loading the class.
 ```
 \documentclass[english]{textolivre}
 ```